First You Should Know

 The Five Golden Rules of Corporate Video Production

 1. Define and then refine your audience first

 Marketing is about positioning and communicating your unique value to a very specific audience.
 Your product or service won’t appeal to everyone.
+In fact it probably won’t appeal to that many people at all.
 You have to ensure that you craft a message that is tailored to the specific concerns of a very well defined audience.
 That sounds risky because if you narrow the focus of your message you have to leave stuff out.
 The only thing riskier than that is leaving everything in.
-This is also where your video length is established, so keep in mind that 60 seconds of video equates to a script length of about 150 words.

 Your customer wants to know how you can solve their problems – that’s what matters to them.
 They really don’t care much about your history or your processes.
 And yet the vast majority of corporate videos today are still not written from the client’s perspective.
 Most businesses continue to create videos that talk about themselves.
 You should be putting yourself in the shoes of your customer.
 What do they care about?
 What are their problems?
 Then position your company as the obvious and unique solution to those specific problems.
 Give the people watching your video something they can relate to, something that let’s them see themselves in your video.

 2. Tell a great story that makes an emotional connection.